CaptainDashenka/InfantNutrition_Chatbot/data/depth_2/https___www_cdc_gov_nutrition_InfantandToddlerNutrition_faqs_html.md

-Although many medications do pass into breast milk, most have no effect on your breast milk supply or on your baby’s well\-being.
+Although many medications do pass into breast milk, most have no effect on your breast milk supply or on your babyaÌ‚â‚¬TMs well\-being.

-You can search for more information about a specific medication at [LactMed®](https://www.ncbi.nlm.nih.gov/books/NBK501922/).
+You can search for more information about a specific medication at [LactMedAÌ‚Â®](https://www.ncbi.nlm.nih.gov/books/NBK501922/).
 Talk to your doctor or nurse if you have questions or concerns about taking medications while breastfeeding.

-Visit CDC’s [Breastfeeding Prescription Medication Use](/breastfeeding/breastfeeding-special-circumstances/vaccinations-medications-drugs/prescription-medication-use.html) page to learn more.
+Visit CDCaÌ‚â‚¬TMs [Breastfeeding Prescription Medication Use](/breastfeeding/breastfeeding-special-circumstances/vaccinations-medications-drugs/prescription-medication-use.html) page to learn more.